 However, recent groundbreaking research led physicists to create a synthetic magnetic monopole under extreme conditions in a laboratory*.
 This paves the way for future potential breakthroughs, despite the fact that no observation of a naturally occurring magnetic monopole has been identified.

 It’s magnet myth – for now.

 - Magnets are positive/negative.

-If you think of a traditional image of bar magnet, half red and half blue, then it might be easy to understand why some people interpret north and south poles as positive and negative.
-In reality permanent magnets don’t have a positive or negative charge.
-They have two consistent magnetic fields, or dipoles.
+If you think of a traditional image of a bar magnet, half red and half blue, then it might be easy to understand why some people interpret the north and south poles as positive and negative.
+In reality, permanent magnets don’t have a positive or negative charge.
+They have two consistent magnetic fields or dipoles.
 Currently, there are no monopole magnets.
 By nature, an electrical charge is either positive or negative and can exist without its opposite.
-Because an electrical charge is referred to as a monopole and magnet cannot be monopoles, positive and negative magnets don’t exist either.
+Because an electrical charge is referred to as a monopole and magnets cannot be monopoles, positive and negative magnets don’t exist either.